 This takes me back to our first algorithm examples of a + b = 20.
-Even here, there can be a lot more combinations like -1+21 or -29354+ 29374.
+Even here, there can be many more combinations like -1+21 or -29354+ 29374.
 Getting my point.
-So, the theory of unbreakable algorithms only goes as far as a human mind can think of.
+So, the theory of unbreakable algorithms only goes as far as a human mind can think.
 Unbreakable algorithms are no myth.
 A well-written algorithm can take up to 2-3 or even more months to crack even by a computer, like that WPA2 encrypted stuff.

 The thing is, one must have the patience to stay in mental peace until it gets solved.
-According to mathematics, there is no such algorithm that cannot be cracked.
-It just needs someone to actually take an interest in it.
+According to mathematics, no such algorithm cannot be cracked.
+It just needs someone to take an interest in it.

 Best Languages to Write Algorithms

-Frankly speaking, there is officially no specific language that is superb for writing algorithms.
-Functional languages have the upper hand; however, the reason being they are much more superior in terms of calculations and mathematics than other object-oriented languages.
-But however, I would just algorithms list a few of them which I find good enough to code mathematics in:
+Frankly speaking, no specific language is officially superb for writing algorithms.
+Functional languages have the upper hand but are much superior in calculations and mathematics than object-oriented languages.
+However, I would just algorithms list a few of them which I find good enough to code mathematics in:

 1. Python and Ruby

-Even their syntax is so easy that just a pure beginner would understand it without anyone teaching them.
+Even their syntax is so easy that a beginner would understand it without anyone teaching them.
 All the common data structures in these languages have abstractions.
-You can even build your own implemented versions and build data structures upon data structures.
+You can even build your own implemented versions and data structures upon data structures.
 These languages are typed dynamically.

 2. C Language

-C is exactly the opposite of Python here.
-You may even get confused here because although C is a high-level language, some people even consider it a low-level language due to its coding method.
-Even C is very good in terms of abstraction here.
-If you are into algorithms, you may, at a later time, one or the other day need to learn proper low-level languages like assembly.
+C is precisely the opposite of Python here.
+You may get confused here because although C is a high-level language, some people consider it a low-level language due to its coding method.
+Even C is excellent in terms of abstraction here.
+If you are into algorithms, you may need to learn proper low-level languages like assembly at a later time, one or the other day.

-The point being, if you know C very well, it would be quite easy to migrate from C or any similar type of language to assembly language.
-Memory management is also very good in C, and this is very important for algorithms.
+The point is, if you know C very well, it would be quite easy to migrate from C or any similar type of language to assembly language.
+Memory management is also very good in C, which is very important for algorithms.

 3. Java Program

-A lot of people actually hate Java for being too verbose and strict.
-Even some people say that it lacks lots of features that are available in modern, sophisticated languages.
-But this does not actually point to be concerned of.
+A lot of people hate Java for being too verbose and strict.
+Even some people say that it lacks many features available in modern, sophisticated languages.
+But this does not point to be concerned.

 4. C# and C++

 C# is almost similar to Java.
 It is more like Java with the capabilities of the Modern Language.
 Some people like to use even C++.
-But it is extremely unnecessarily complicated.
-Some people use it because since it is hard to understand, but once you manage to crack it, people will seriously have a tough time understanding your algorithms which makes it perfect for the job.
+But it isn’t very easy.
+Some people use it because it is hard to understand, but once you crack it, people will seriously have difficulty understanding your algorithms, making them perfect for the job.
 C#, on the other hand, has garbage collection similar to that of Java.

-There are also other functional languages like Haskell (Lisp Family) and Scala (based on Java).
-You can read my other blogs on them where I have written in detail about how they work and stuff.
+Other functional languages like Haskell (Lisp Family) and Scala (based on Java) exist.
+You can read my other blogs, where I have written about how they work.
 Java, C, and C++ all run on one or the other virtual machine.
-Whereas Ruby and Python are interpreters on their interpreter.
+At the same time, Ruby and Python are interpreters on their interpreter.

-If you ask me, I would prefer C# since it has all the modern capabilities and also would make it easier to port to lower programming languages.
+I prefer C# since it has all the modern capabilities, making porting to lower programming languages easier.
 In scientific terms, it has the properties of Java, Scala, C, and lower-level languages.
-If you are just wanting to start with algorithms, you could probably consider using visual studio community edition or Visual studio express.
-You would probably have to buy that, except that most of the stuff you want would be free in the case of python.
+If you want to start with algorithms, you could probably consider using visual studio community edition or Visual studio express.
+You would probably have to buy that, except that most of the stuff you want would be free in the case of Python.